Polytechnic State University of Bicol: Batas Pambansa 512

 With the very strong representation of his father, Assemblyman Arnulfo P. Fuentebella sponsored a bill creating a polytechnic college of the Nabua National High School using the result of the feasibility as basis, which later became Batas Pambansa (BP) Bilang 512, approved by the President Ferdinand E. Marcos on June 10, 1983.

 Sec.
 2 of BP 512 states that:“The College shall primarily provide higher technological, professional, and vocational instruction and training in fisheries, trades and technology, arts and sciences, as well as short term technical and vocational courses, as the Board of Trustees may deem necessary, and shall promote research in the exploration and conservation of natural resources in the province.”The immediate targets are the graduates of the barangay, private and public high schools, out of school youths and dropouts within Rinconada area, which comprises six municipalities and one city: Nabua, Baao, Bula, Bato, Buhi, Balatan and Iriga City.

 The first organizational meeting of the college was held on February 22, 1985, at the Provincial Capitol of Camarines Sur.
 Deputy Minister Vedasto G. Suarez who represented the MECS Minister Jaime C. Laya, presided over the meeting.
 Government officials present were: Hon.
 Felix A. Fuentebella, Governor; Atty.
 Fernando O. Beriña, Provincial Kagawad; Atty.
 Ulpiano D. Duran Sr., Municipal Mayor; Dir.
 Carmelo R. Villacorta, BRBDP Director; Dr. Franciscpo Pili, BFAR Director; Dr. Ciriaco N. Divinagracia, CSSAC President; Engr.
 Aproniano Los Baños, Provincial Engineer; Mr. Constancio Cater, Provincial Administrator; Mr. Germites C. Dineros, NNHS Principal; Atty.
-Magno Catabijan Sr., MECS Legal Officer; Atty.
+Magno Catabijan Sr., MECS Legal Officer; and Atty.
 John Imlan, PASUC Administrative Officer.
-An Ad Hoc Committee was created headed by Dr. Ciriaco N. Divinagracia, the designated officer in charge.
+An Ad Hoc Committee was created headed by Dr. Ciriaco N. Divinagracia, the designated officer-in-charge.
 The committee was tasked to prepare the implementing guidelines for the operationalization of the college.